Time Killers: Gameplay

 Wülf (left) versus Leif (right), Leif's arm has been amputated.

 Time Killers plays much like Mortal Kombat, with some similarities to Street Fighter II.
 Rather than the standard layout of punches and kicks of various strengths, a specific button is used to attack with the corresponding body part: left arm, right arm, left leg, right leg, and the head.
 A stronger attack can be executed by pressing both limb buttons at the same time.
 The attack buttons involving respective arms and legs are also the basis of BloodStorm as well as Namco Bandai's Tekken series, the 2011 Mortal Kombat game, and Bio F.R.E.A.K.S..

 If enough damage is done to an arm, it will be severed from the character's body, rendering it useless in combat.
 Both arms can be severed in the same round, forcing the character to fight with only legs and head and depriving them of the ability to block or use any weapons.
 Damage can also be done to the legs, but they cannot be severed.
+Repeated blows to the head in a short time will cause a character to become briefly stunned and unable to attack or defend.

 The player may attempt a "Death Move" by pressing all five buttons at once.
 If successful, the attack cuts off the opponent's head and ends the round immediately; however, it can be blocked.
 A "Super Death Move" is also possible, but can only be executed while near a stunned opponent; the player holds the joystick toward the opponent and presses all five buttons, cutting off both arms and the head.
 Both of these moves differ from the "Fatalities" in Mortal Kombat in that they may be attempted at any time.
 Severed limbs and heads are restored after each round.

 A character can win a round by knocking out the opponent, executing either type of Death Move, or having more health than the opponent when time runs out.
 Two victories out of three are required to win a match.
 The player may select any of the eight characters before each match, instead of having to play as the same character throughout the game.

 Each of the warriors in the game hails from a different period, bringing their own origins and weapons into the battle.
 The handbook that was made for the game goes into detail that explains the origins and background of each.
 A few of the characters are based on historical figures and legends.
 Defeating all eight warriors allows the player to fight Death in a final match; a victory makes the player's character immortal and ends the game.